 You can start out with a tincture and add a simple syrup (recipe below).
 Add the cooled syrup to tincture in small bits, then shake the mix to blend it, and then taste.
 If it isn’t right, add more and taste again!
 Be careful, these are meant to be sipped as they are still potent medicine, and this sweetening and tasting process can get you loopy.

-Add two cups of sugar (or 1.5 cup of honey, or agave, or whatever you prefer!)
+- Add a cup of sugar (or honey, or agave, or whatever you prefer!)

-Stir until the sugar is completely dissolved and remove from heat.
+- Stir until the sugar is completely dissolved.

 I hope that helps to demystify some of the process and allow you to play around with your Junior Alchemist kit in your kitchen, and have another way to use your herb harvest before the final frost takes it from you!

 Here are some cordials and tinctures that I have in the works.
-All of these are in 40% vodka.
+All of these are made with vodka.

 In the back, we have Cranberry cordial.
 I buy cranberries when they go on sale every holiday season, and freeze them if I don’t use them immediately.
 This jar has been full for close to a year, and will remain there until the berries have lost a bit more color to the alcohol.
 Then there will be a sugar syrup added (perhaps brown sugar this year) and it will sit and settle until Thanksgiving or Christmas.

-Yarrow was a strong sister plant for me this year.
+Yarrow is a strong sister plant for me.
 She sprang up tall and magnificent from the patch I prepared and transplanted her the first year I lived here.
 The fronds on this plant were humongous, and her flowers plentiful!
 Yarrow tincture is good for keeping insects at bay when applied externally, and is an amazing wound cleaner as well.
 She’ll be handy to keep around for next spring.